 Papa Hemingway’s 1935 guidance for this beverage was to “drink three to five of these slowly.”

 Hemingway was an alcoholic throughout much of his life and I do not recommend that you follow his advice as to quantity.
-Enjoy the Hemingway Champagne for its own merit.
-You may find that a single glass will more than satisfy your desire for an elegant way to toast the New Year.
+Appreciate the Hemingway Champagne for its own merit.
+You may find that a single glass will suffice.
+It’s an elegant way to enjoy wine and toast the New Year.

 I lift a Hemingway Champagne – in fact, any champagne at all – to you!
 I toast you and yours for a rich and fulfilling 2016.